-Every three years, the MIT Libraries undertakes major surveys of faculty, undergraduates, graduate students and research staff with the goal of gathering information about the Libraries' services in order to improve them.
+For the past 15 years, the MIT Libraries has undertaken major surveys of faculty, undergraduates, graduate students and research staff every three years, with the goal of gathering information about the Libraries' services in order to improve them.

 The Libraries administered its fifth triennial survey in November 2017.
 Previous surveys are linked to the tabs above, underneath the tab for this page.